olsscripts/olssite/README.md

-# olssite
+# Olssite
 =========

 Description
 --------

-olssite is a one-click installation script for OpenLiteSpeed with a website running SSL.
+Olssite is a one-click installation script for OpenLiteSpeed with a website running SSL.
 Using this script, you can quickly and easily install OpenLiteSpeed with some modified config settings giving you the advantage of not having to further carry out additional tweaks within the OLS Admin panel before your site is fully up and running.

 There is an **-s** parameter that will automatically install your site with an SSL Certificate.

-Running olssite
+Running Olssite
 --------

 olssite can be run in the following way: